ZopaPublic/react-components/src/components/organisms/Tabs/TabButton/TabButton.md

 ### Summary

-`<TabsButton />` is rendered on wider screens and smaller scrrens if there's up to two tabs.
+`<TabsButton />` is rendered on wider screens and smaller screens if there are < 2 tabs.